 Once inside the blue doors and after the initial look, the first thing that struck me was the different ages, styles and types of tombs — from unmarked graves to those with gravestones to plain tombs to elaborate ones to well-preserved ones to those falling apart… they were all there.

 While Mizdahkan is known as a necropolis today, in the distant past it was the name of an ancient city that existed here.
-In fact, it was believed to be the second largest city in the region about a 1,000 years back.
+In fact, it was believed to have been the second largest city in the region about a 1,000 years back.
 According to archaeological findings, the area was continuously occupied from about 400 BCE till about 1400 CE.

 Mizdahkan faced three major invasions during this period.
 The first was in the 8th century CE when Arabs invaded the region intent on destroying the existing religion in the region — Zoroastrianism — and establishing Islam.
 The second major sacking of Mizdahkan was in 1221 when the Mongols, led by Chengiz Khan invaded the city.
 The third and final attack was in 1388 by Timur, who destroyed everything, except the burial sites.
 Mizdahkan did not recover from Timur’s invasion and ceased to be a city for the living.
 It, however, grew as a city for the dead as burials continued at Mizdahkan, a practice that is continues even today.